dfinke/ImportExcel/README.md

 iex (new-object System.Net.WebClient).DownloadString('https://raw.github.com/dfinke/ImportExcel/master/Install.ps1')
 ```

-# What's new to 17th July 18
+# What's new to 18th July 18
 - Moved chart creation into its own function (Add-Excel chart) within Export-Excel.ps1.
 Renamed New-Excelchart to New-ExcelChartDefinition to make it clearer that it is not making anything in the workbook (but for compatiblity put an alias of New-ExcelChart in so existing code does not break).
 Found that -Header does nothing, so it isn't Add-Excel chart and there is a message that does nothing in New-ExcelChartDefinition .
 - Added -BarChart -ColumnChart -LineChart -PieChart parameters to Export-Excel for quick charts without giving a full chart definition.
 - Added parameters for managing chart Axes and legend
 - Added some chart tests to Export-Excel.tests.ps1. (but tests & examples for quick charts , axes or legends still on the to do list )
 - Fixed some bad code which had been checked-in in-error and caused adding charts to break.
 (This was not seen outside Github #377)
+- Added "Revese" parameter to Add-ConditionalFormatting ; and added -PassThru to make it easier to modify details of conditional formating rules after creation (#396)
+- Refactored ConditionalFormatting code in Export excel to use Add-ConditionalFormatting.
+- Rewrote Copy-ExcelWorksheet to use copy functionality rather than import | export (395)
+- Found sorts could be inconsitent in Merge-MultipleWorksheet, so now sort on more columns.
 - Fixed a bug introduced into Compare-Worksheet by the change descibed in the June changes below, this meant the font color was only being set in one sheet, when a row was changed.
 Also found that the PowerShell ISE and shell return Compare-Object resuls in different sequences which broke some tests.
 Applied a sort to ensure things are in a predictable order.  (#375)
 - Removed (2) calls to Get-ExcelColumnName (Removed and then restored function itself)
 - Fixed an issue in Export-Excel where formulas were inserted as strings if "NoNumberConversion" is applied (#374), and made sure formatting is applied to formula cells